Cash ISAs (sometimes called NISAs) are savings accounts that pay interest that is free of Income Tax.

 - Beware of teaser rates that are high for a short period of time before dropping off to a low level.
 If you find that you’re no longer earning a competitive interest rate, look for a higher rate Cash ISA to transfer into.

 - Many Cash ISAs are instant access accounts paying a variable interest rate.
 But Savings Bonds offering a fixed rate over a fixed term can also be Cash ISAs (with your money being paid into an instant access account once the bond matures).
-Don’t tie your money up unless you can afford to or you may incur early withdrawal penalties.
+Don’t tie your money up unless you can afford to or you might incur early withdrawal penalties.

 Access to your money